NEURoboticsClub/neu-underwater-robotics/software_setup.md

 >Go to your Github settings -> SSH and GPG keys -> New SSH key -> paste in public key you just copied

 ## Install Python:
 For Mac/Linux: No action needed.
-Open terminal and type `python3 --version` and make sure the version is >= 3.8 \
+Open terminal and type `python3 --version` and make sure the version is >= 3.10.
+If you need to update your version, follow the instructions on the [python website](https://wiki.python.org/moin/BeginnersGuide/Download) \
 For Windows: I recommend installing [Anaconda](https://www.anaconda.com/download) which is a package manager and virtual environment manager for Python.
 After downloading anaconda, open `Anaconda Powershell Prompt` from the start menu, and run the following commands:
 ```
-conda create --name marine-robotics --python=3.11
+conda create --name marine-robotics --python=3.10
-activate marine-robotics
+conda activate marine-robotics
 ```
+Note: [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is absolutely fantastic for most python development on windows, but pygame has trouble finding the USB controller when run using WSL.

 ## Clone this repo:
 Open Terminal (Mac/Linux/WSL) or Git Bash (Windows) and type this: `git clone git@github.com:JonahJ27/neu-underwater-robotics.git`